-Based on many years helping gamers, power users and content-creators build the best PC for the money, the following quote is fairly spot-on:
+Based on many years giving computer build help to gamers, power users and content-creators to build better PCs for the money, the following quote from one of my fav manufacturers is spot-on:

-It's too easy to get lost in a sea of specs, different hardware models, performance benchmarks, opposing opinions on forums (as well as straight-up misinformation), misleading customer reviews, and so on.
+It's all too easy when building your first PC to get lost in a sea of specs, different hardware models, performance benchmarks, opposing opinions on forums, misleading customer reviews, not to mention the myriad of straight-up misinformation and factually incorrect information and advice you'll see gamers haphazardly spreading online.

-Some would-be builders get too overwhelmed and scared they'll choose the wrong parts, and end up throwing in the towel on their dream of building their own dream machine, even though they know it's almost-always the better overall choice when compared to buying a pre-built desktop.
+Some would-be builders get too overwhelmed and scared they'll choose the wrong parts, and end up throwing in the towel on their dream of building their own awesome gaming/workstation PC, even though they know it's almost-always the better overall choice when compared to buying a pre-built desktop.

 Planning the right PC build for your needs by navigating the oftentimes-confusing, ever-changing hardware market is fun if you're a tech nut like me, otherwise it can get super confusing and super frustrating super fast

-If you're buying an office PC that doesn't have much demands, a basic pre-built is just fine, but for serious gamers, power users and content-creators - nothing really comes close to picking your own parts individually and building a system yourself (and putting your PC parts together is super easy these days).
+If you're buying an office PC that doesn't have much demands, a basic pre-built is just fine, but for serious gamers, power users and content-creators - nothing really comes close to picking your own parts individually and building a system yourself.

-PCs can be seriously expensive hobbies (or necessities for work) so you want to be 100% confident you choose the right parts to ensure you maximize your budget, get the performance you're after in the specific games/resolutions/apps you care about most, avoid any compatibility issues or potential complications down the road, and also to avoid making rookie build design mistakes such as allocating too much or too little on a certain component compared to another, not planning ahead for potential upgrades, or straight-up picking subpar quality parts.
+PCs can be seriously expensive hobbies (or necessities for work) so you want to do your homework before buying anything to ensure you not only fully maximize your budget and get the performance you're after in the specific games/resolutions/apps you care about most, but also to avoid any compatibility issues or potential complications down the road, avoid making rookie mistakes when picking parts such as allocating too much or too little on a certain component compared to another, not planning ahead for potential upgrades, or straight-up picking subpar quality parts.

-Want to Build a Great First (or Second) PC But Stuck Choosing the Current Best Bang for Your Buck, 100% Compatible, Reliable and Long-Lasting Parts-List & Peripherals for Your Exact Budget?
-Or Just Want a Second Opinion on the Best Build for You?
+Want to Build a Great Custom PC But Stuck Choosing the Current Best Bang for Your Buck, 100% Compatible, Reliable and Long-Lasting Parts-List & Peripherals for Your Exact Budget & Performance Aims?

-Send in Your Specific Gaming and/or Workstation Requirements Below and I'll Give You My Undivided Attention to Personally Undertake the Painstaking, Extensive Hardware & Benchmark Research to Fine-Tune the Very Best Custom Parts-List for You By Tapping Every Ounce of Build Design Experience I Have.
+Send in Your Specific Gaming and/or Workstation Requirements Below and I'll Give You My Undivided Attention to Personally Undertake the Painstaking, Extensive Hardware & Benchmark Research to Fine-Tune the Very Best Custom Parts-List for You By Tapping Every Ounce of Hardware Knowledge & Build Planning Experience I Have.

 After having run BGC for so long I've received boatloads of emails over the years from gamers and power-users like you who need help picking the right parts, and I used to do my best to reply to each and everyone that came to me for specific, detailed advice.